selfrefactor/rambda/README.md

 #### ifElse

-> ifElse(condition: Function, ifFn: Function, elseFn: Function): Function
+> ifElse(condition: Function|boolean, ifFn: Function, elseFn: Function): Function

 It returns function, which expect `input` as argument and returns `finalResult`.

-When the function is called, a value `answer` is generated as a result of `condition(input)`.
+When this function is called, a value `answer` is generated as a result of `condition(input)`.

 If `answer` is `true`, then `finalResult` is equal to `ifFn(input)`.
 If `answer` is `false`, then `finalResult` is equal to `elseFn(input)`.